Myra Sadd Brown: Early life

 Born as Myra Eleanor Sadd in October 1872 in Maldon in Essex the tenth of eleven children of John Granger Sadd and Mary Ann née Price, her family ran a successful firm of timber merchants and processors.
 She was privately educated at a school in Colchester and was already interested in the campaign for women's suffrage before her marriage in July 1896 to Ernest Brown (1869-1930), a co-founder with his brother Albert Brown of Brown Brothers, a firm supplying bicycle parts and whom she met through their mutual love of cycling.
-The couple decorated their wedding venue the Congregational chapel in Maldon in purple, white and green which later became the colours of the Women's Social and Political Union.
+The couple decorated their wedding venue, the Congregational chapel in Maldon, in purple, white and green, which later became the colours of the Women's Social and Political Union.

 Like many other progressive couples of the time they combined their surname to Sadd Brown.
-They moved to London where they had four children including: Myra Sadd Brown (1899–1992); Emily Price Brown (1906–1988) and Jean Frances Brown (1908–1988).
+They moved to London where they had four children including: Myra Sadd Brown (married name, Stedman, 1899–1992); Emily Price Brown (1906–1988) and Jean Frances Brown (1908–1988).
 Her husband's firm of Brown Brothers diversified from bicycles into electrical appliances, prams and aeroplanes.
 Moving into motor car manufacture in 1898 their vehicles included the Brown quadricycle.
 Brown Brothers became very successful ensuring the Sadd Brown family financial security.

 Myra Sadd Brown's family were members of the Congregational church and later in life she became a Christian Scientist.
 A lover of the arts, she enjoyed the plays of George Bernard Shaw and numbered artists among her friends, including Henry Holiday and Jessie Mothersole.